Killay, Swansea

-Killay (Cilâ) is the name of a suburb and local government community in Swansea, Wales.
+Killay (Cilâ) is a suburb and community in Swansea, Wales.
 Killay has its own community council.
 The village is set high above sea level, about 3.5 mi west of Swansea city centre.
 It adjoins the town of Dunvant and the Tycoch area of Swansea.
 Gowerton lies to the north.
 The community had a population of 5,702 in 2011.

 The north of the area is mainly residential and is deemed a relatively affluent area of Swansea.
 The south of the area consists of an unpopulated common, which is used for grazing and forms part of Gower Area of Outstanding Natural Beauty.
 There is also another community called Upper Killay.

 Geography

 Killay Marsh Local Nature Reserve covers 21.3 acres (8.62 hectares) and comprises a mosaic of wetland habitats.
 Wet woodland (alder and willow carr), swamp and marsh habitat straddle the upper River Clyne with open marsh, fen, wet heath, with drier grassland and woodland on the slightly drier marginal area.
 The local nature reserve is a remnant of a much larger wetland area destroyed by land reclamation animation for development including housing and landfill between 1930 and 1970.
 The land is owned by the City and County of Swansea and has been managed by the Wildlife Trust of South and West Wales since 1995.